How to remove ransomware

 • possibly created by Chinese hackers

 It targeted solely Windows OS systems.
 World-class companies such as “Hitachi” or German transportation agency “Deutsche Bahn” were affected by the malware.
 The ransom note was visible on digital information and advertising boards.
 The outbreak led international IT cyber specialists to join forces in seizing the attack.
-Interestingly, that WannaCry hackers were able to wreak havoc due to a seemingly minor factor – EternalBlue (CVE-2017-0144) vulnerability.
+Interestingly, WannaCry hackers were able to wreak havoc due to a seemingly minor factor – EternalBlue (CVE-2017-0144) vulnerability.

-The story of WannaCry dates several months ago when the gang of cyber crooks known as “ShadowBrokers” stole the hacking tool developed according to this vulnerability.
-Surprisingly, the merits for creating such a tool do not belong to hackers as many may expect, but rather to National Security Agency.
+The story of WannaCry dates back several months ago when the gang of cyber crooks known as “ShadowBrokers” stole the hacking tool developed according to this vulnerability.
+Surprisingly, the merits for creating such a tool do not belong to hackers as many may expect, but rather to the National Security Agency.

 With the help of this tool, older versions of Windows which possessed weak transport SMB protocols fell into the trap set by the malware.
-Though after the leak was exposed and Microsoft quickly released the patch in March, the scale of WannaCry revealed the high number of outdated systems globally.
+However after the leak was exposed and Microsoft quickly released the patch in March, the scale of WannaCry revealed the high number of outdated systems globally.

 Nonetheless, the rampage of the malware did not take too long.
 An IT specialist Marcus Hutchins bought an unregistered domain monitored by the malware developers.
 Fortunately, he was able to find a “kill switch.”
 By activating it, the traffic of the malware was finally ceased.
 While the world was recovering from the attack and estimating losses and scale of damage, the virtual community expected the second wave of the attack.